yurikoval/omniauth-slack/README.md

 provider :slack, 'API_KEY', 'API_SECRET', scope: 'team:read,users:read,identify,bot'
 ```

-Use the first provider to sign users in and the second to add the application to their team.
+Use the first provider to sign users in and the second to add the application (and deeper capabilities) to their team.

 Slack is designed to allow quick authorization of users with minimally scoped requests.
 Deeper scope authorizations are intended to be acquired with further passes thru Slack's authorization process, as the needs of the user and the endpoint app require.